 This week, Richard Reinhardt joined A&C’s Government Relations team from his position as Deputy Assistant Secretary, Division of Workforce Development at the Maryland Department of Labor Licensing and Regulation.
 He is a familiar face in Annapolis, having previously served as Director of Government Affairs for the Maryland Chamber of Commerce, and, prior to that was Director and Government and Community Relations for Towson University.

-Reinhardt, Zektick and Tocknell join an experienced team.
+Reinhardt and Zektick join an experienced team.
 Davion Percy is entering his third year with the firm as one of the top lobbyists in Prince George’s County – and he as expanded his reach to work on procurement and legislative issues throughout the state.
 Robin Shaivitz, a longtime A&C leader, has come back to the firm as a consultant, along with returning procurement specialist Lyle Fowlkes.
 And former House Speaker Cas Taylor and Alexander continue in their supporting roles to the Government Relations team and clients.

 “We’re gearing up for session and serving clients all over the state,” continued Alexander, “with the balance to be a full-service firm in Annapolis and every county, while continuing to offer great procurement, legal and strategic counsel.”